-As Accounting Officer, D Lodge has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, D Lodge has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the programme of work on internal controls by UHY Hacker Young; - the work of the External Auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- the programme of work on internal controls by UHY Hacker Young; - the work of the external auditor; - the financial management and governance assessment and the school resource management selfassessment; - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance & Audit Committee and a plan to address minor items and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Audit Committee and a plan to address minor items and ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of Trustees on 12 December 2019 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 10 December 2020 and signed on their behalf by:

-J Horgan Chair of Trustees D Lodge Accounting Officer
+Horgan, J Chair of Trustees Lodge, D Accounting Officer